BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 - SMTP configuration
 - App name, SIP domain…

+### Multi instances environement

+FlexiAPI can also handle multi domains setup.

+To do so, configure several web servers virtualhosts and set a specific `APP_ENV` environement variable in each of them.

+With Apache, use the [mod_env](https://httpd.apache.org/docs/2.4/mod/mod_env.html) module.

+    SetEnv APP_ENV foobar

+On nginx use `fastcgi_param` to pass the parameter directly to PHP.

+    location ~ [^/]\.php(/|$) {
+        …
+        include /etc/nginx/fastcgi_params;
+        fastcgi_param  APP_ENV     foobar;
+    }

+Note that if `APP_ENV` is not set FlexiAPI will directly use the default `.env` file.

+FlexiAPI will then try to load a custom configuration file with the following name `.env.$APP_ENV`.
+So for the previous example `.env.foobar`.

+You can then configure your instances with specific values.

+    INSTANCE_COPYRIGHT="FooBar - Since 1997"
+    INSTANCE_INTRO_REGISTRATION="Welcome on the FooBar Server"
+    INSTANCE_CUSTOM_THEME=true
+    …

+#### Custom theme

+If you set `INSTANCE_CUSTOM_THEME` to true, FlexiAPI will try to load a CSS file located in `public/css/$APP_ENV.style.css`.
+If the file doesn't exists it will fallback to `public/css/style.css`.

+We advise you to copy the `style.css` file and rename it to make your custom CSS configurations for your instance.

 ### SELinux

 If you are running on a CentOS/RedHat machine, please ensure that SELinux is correctly configured.